Quantum Circuit AutoEncoder: Introduction

-Ref. \cite{chiribella2015universal} and Ref. \cite{dur2015deterministic} proposed a gate compression model that uses two unitary operators to reduce the input gate's dimension and another two unitary operators to reconstruct the original gate.
-This model can be seen as a simple prototype of a quantum circuit autoencoder.
+Ref.~\cite{chiribella2015universal} proposed a gate compression model that uses two unitary operators to reduce the input gate's dimension and another two unitary operators to reconstruct the original gate.
 The authors also provided a method to achieve exponential reduction in dimension.
-However, this approach only considers gates consisting of single-qubit gates in the IID form, whereas general quantum circuits in practice consist of multiple qubits and not just single-qubit gates.
+Ref.~\cite{zhu2023quantum} applied quantum autoencoder on quantum cloud computing, proposed a quantum gate autoencoder for reducing the communication qubit resources.
+These two models can be considered as a prototype of the quantum circuit autoencoder.
+However, they only consider quantum circuits consisting of single-qubit gates in the form of IID and a family of parameterized quantum circuits, whereas general quantum circuits may consist of multiple qubits and not just single-qubit gates.